db0/fedi-safety/README.md

 If you are concerned about deleting too many, or not deleting enough, or want to follow-up first before taking action, you can use the `--dry_run` cli arg to mark the found csam but avoid deleting them.

+# Support

+If you want to improve this tool, feel free to send PRs.

+Alternatively feel free to support my development efforts on [patreon](https://www.patreon.com/db0) or github